ForwardFinancing/ach_client/README.md

 4) When you eventually poll the provider for the status of your transactions, you can use the `external_ach_id` you stored to reconcile the returned data against your records

+### ICheckGateway instant rejection caveat

+ICheckGateway sometimes returns an API error when a valid ACH transaction is sent in a handful of rejection scenarios.
+This is unusual because most providers will accept the transaction, return an `external_ach_id`, and then supply the rejection info when you poll for responses (see section on response polling below) at a later date.
+This idiosyncrasy is handled by raising an exception `InstantRejectionError` which contains information about the premature ACH return.
+In this case, no `external_ach_id` is returned by the `#send` method because ICheck does not return one, nor do they maintain a record of the transaction in their system.
+See the `InstantRejectionError` class for more details.

 ## Batched ACH transactions

 A group of ACH transactions can also be sent in a single batched transaction to